vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Change is the only constant in life." - Heraclitus
 > 1. "The measure of intelligence is the ability to change." - Albert Einstein
 > 1. "You must be the change you wish to see in the world." - Mahatma Gandhi

-## Life and Living

-- "In the end, it’s not the years in your life that count.
-It’s the life in your years." - Abraham Lincoln
-- "The purpose of life is not to be happy.
-It is to be useful, to be honorable, to be compassionate, to have it make some difference that you have lived and lived well." - Ralph Waldo Emerson
-- "Life is either a daring adventure or nothing at all." - Helen Keller
-- "You only live once, but if you do it right, once is enough." - Mae West
-- "Happiness is not something ready-made.
-It comes from your own actions." - Dalai Lama
-- "The best way to find yourself is to lose yourself in the service of others." - Mahatma Gandhi

 ## Love and Relationships